ENCCS/julia-for-hpc/content/development.rst

 Creating a new project
 ----------------------

-We also use the package manager to start a new project, i.e. a new package.
+We also use the package manager to start a new project, i.e. when we want to develop a new package.

 .. type-along:: Create a project